Here are some answers to the questions you can ask yourself

 Can I work / have a small job in Glasgow during the year?

-Yes.
+Depending on your immigration status, you may be able to work in the UK.
 We are always very happy to see our young people decide to have the experience of working abroad.
 This is fine with us, as long as your job schedules are outside of the academy’s classes, training and matches.

 Do you need to have a good level of English to join the academy?